zooniverse/Panoptes-Front-End/README.md

 While editing, do your best to follow style and architecture conventions already used by the project, unless you have a reason not to. **If in doubt, ask.**

+## Development with Docker

+To avoid having to install Node.js or any other dependencies, you can also run everything with Docker and Docker Compose.

+`docker-compose build` will build a local Docker image.
+Run this whenever you change dependencies in `package.json`.

+`docker-compose run --service-ports dev npm start` builds and runs the site locally.

+`docker-compose run dev npm run stage` builds and optimizes the site, and then deploys it to <https://current-git-branch-name.pfe-preview.zooniverse.org>.

 ### Testing

 If you write a new component, write a test.
 Each component should have its own `.spec.js` file.
 The test runner is [Mocha](https://mochajs.org/) and [Enzyme](http://airbnb.io/enzyme/) is available for testing React components.